Gyeong-GyunHa/qch/README.md

 In this code, all options are hardcoded.

 ### Input
-The incidence list of a hypergraph in whitespace-separated values format, with one connection information per line
+The incidence list of a hypergraph with one connection information per line

 The meaning of the columns in *sample_hypergraph.txt* are: